GLACIS·US state AI laws·Colorado·Updated June 2026

 Key Legal Distinction

-The Colorado AI Act does not prohibit all forms of AI bias or unfair outcomes—only those that result in unlawful discrimination against protected classes.
-An AI system could produce unequal outcomes based on non-protected characteristics (e.g., credit score, work history) without violating the law, as long as those outcomes don’t create disparate impact on protected groups.
+SB 26-189 itself is a transparency and disclosure statute — it does not create a freestanding ban on AI bias.
+Discrimination claims run under existing Colorado anti-discrimination law.
+An ADMT could produce unequal outcomes based on non-protected characteristics (e.g., credit score, work history) without violating that law, as long as those outcomes don’t create unlawful disparate impact on protected groups.

 Consequential Decision